Symptoms of “Potty” (Toilet) Training Problems

 When to Seek Help for Toileting Accidents

 Should these strategies not go smoothly, first meet with the pediatrician to be sure no medical cause for accidents is present.
-Then seek out a professional, such as a behavioral therapist, play therapist, or psychotherapist, depending on the underlying causes for your child’s struggles.
+Then seek out a professional, such as a behavioral therapist, play therapist, or psychotherapist, depending on the underlying causes of your child’s struggles.
 Get into a proactive routine to avoid frustration, shame, constipation, and bad habits.

 Further Toileting Accident Resources

-Books for Parents and Clinicians
+Books for parents and clinicians